dod-iac/terraform-aws-s3-bucket/README.md

 ## Terraform Version

 Terraform 1.3.0.
-Pin module version to ~> 1.0.0 .
+Pin module version to ~> 2.0.0 .
 Submit pull-requests to main branch.

 Terraform 0.11 and 0.12 are not supported.

 ## Upgrade Notes

-### 1.2.x to 1.3.x
+### 1.2.x to 2.x.x

-In version 1.3.x, the variables to this module were updated to support the new optional variable functionality introduced in terraform version `1.3.0`.
+In version 2.x.x, the variables to this module were updated to support the new optional variable functionality introduced in terraform version `1.3.0` and have some breaking changes.
+The new `server_side_encryption` variable includes the previous `kms_master_key_id` and `bucket_key_enabled` variables as object attributes.
+The new `logging` variable includes the `bucket` and `prefix` object attributes.
 This update fixes the multi-step apply introduced by version `1.2.x` of this module that was required in order to support AWS provider `4.9`.
 With internal use of objects and optional variables a multi-step apply is no longer needed.
 To reduce required upgrade modifications, previous use of blank strings for null values is still supported.
-The new `server_side_encryption` variable includes the previous `kms_master_key_id` and `bucket_key_enabled` variables as object attributes.
-The new `logging` variable includes the `bucket` and `prefix` object attributes.

 ### 1.1.x to 1.2.x